mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

 Note that any longitudes can be requested.
 The system applies a modulus operation to bring the result between -180° and 360°.
 For example, a request for [530, 560] will return data for longitudes [170, 200].

-About ``--netcdf-compression-enabled`` and ``--netcdf-compression-level`` options
+About ``--netcdf-compression-level`` options
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If writing data to a NetCDF file (the default format), the ``--netcdf-compression-enabled`` option can be provided to compress the downloaded file.
+If writing data to a NetCDF file (the default format), the ``--netcdf-compression-level`` option can be set to compress the downloaded file.
 This reduces file size but increases writing time.
 Without this option, the file is written faster but with a larger size.
-For Zarr format (`.zarr` extension), the default compression of the Copernicus Marine Data Store is applied, making the download fast and compressed without using ``--netcdf-compression-enabled``.
+For Zarr format (`.zarr` extension), the default compression of the Copernicus Marine Data Store is applied, making the download fast and compressed without using ``--netcdf-compression-level``.

 Default NetCDF compression settings for xarray: